 Yes, it can.
 The stuff that clogs your filters is actually fuel in some way, shape, or form.
-In excess of 90% of this organic debris is from fuel breakdown products.
-It is not sand, dust, stones, rust or in-organic matter that blocks your filter.
+90% of this organic debris are byproducts from the breakdown of the fuel.
+It is not sand, dust, stones, rust or inorganic matter that blocks your filter.

 The inorganic material like sand, dust and other particles will not cause your filters to clog.
 In fact, a lot of sand in a fuel filter would act as extra filtration.
 The pores between the sand particles are much larger than the pores in a standard fuel filter element.
 Sand filters are commonly used to filter water.
 A hair is approximately 80 micron in diameter and fuel filter media elements range all the way from 30 micron for a prefilter down to 2 micron in a fine filter.

 Generally – Yes, even though the process used to lower the sulfur in diesel can also remove some of the components that give the fuel its lubricity.
 We recommend the use of AFC-705 Fuel Catalyst with lubricity enhancer, as needed, to raise the lubricity to an acceptable level and protect injection systems of the engine.

 “Algae” in diesel fuel refers to the organic debris, sometimes called sludge or mud, that naturally forms in the bottom of fuel tanks, representing about 90% of all contaminants found in fuels and oil.
 This “algae” causes a range of engine problems including: